 I should have known I’d be a foodie.
 Even back in the days when, in my world, fruit = banana, vegetable = corn, lunch = ham sandwich on potato roll, no mayo or mustard, I would go into my grandma’s bedroom, gather all her bottle of perfume, boxes of jewelry, and knick knacks, and…

-I actually made and posted about this recipe once before.
-But I really wanted to give it a revamp – better photos, my better recipe plug-in to make it easier for you to save and print if you like, a more Giada-inspired side dish (polenta instead of mashed potatoes), a better cut of meat, and a little more color in the form of more veggies!
+I actually made and posted about this slow cooker beef pot roast once before.
+But I really wanted to give it a revamp, using better photos and my better recipe plug-in to make it easier for you to save and print if you like.
+This includes a more Giada-inspired side dish (polenta instead of mashed potatoes), a better cut of meat, and a little more color in the form of more veggies!
 I was quite happy with the outcome, as were The Hubby and The Bug.
 It was a flavorful, comforting dinner on a cold Friday night that made the house smell incredible all day.

 Who is your favorite chef?